miragecoa/FinGPT-Search-Agent/README.md

 9. Start chatting!

 Immediate Next Steps:
-1. Integrate into Math Cup and related projects (AI Tutor for Math Cup).
+1. Display Chain of Thought in the context window if applicable.
+2. Integrate Deepseek.
+3. Try to make the agent render LaTex.
-2. Implement a local dynamic database and pre-fetch context (specific websites, news, textbooks, etc.) into it.
+4. Implement a local dynamic database and pre-fetch context (specific websites, news, textbooks, etc.) into it.
-3. Users cannot re-open the agent once it is closed.
+5. Users cannot re-open the agent once it is closed.
 Need to fix it.

 Future Plans: